lizrice/debugger-from-scratch/README.md

 ## A note on compiling the target executable

-You may find it helpful to compile your target excutable with `gcflags="-N -l"` to turn off compiler optimization and in-lining (otherwise you might find that the symbol table doesn't appear to know about code where you expect it to be!)
+You may find it helpful to compile your target excutable with `--gcflags="all=-N -l"` (`--gcflags="-N -l"` in Go 1.9 and earlier) to turn off compiler optimization and in-lining (otherwise you might find that the symbol table doesn't appear to know about code where you expect it to be!)